 What Is the Incubation Period for a Coronavirus Infection?

 The incubation period (the time from infection to development of symptoms) for coronaviruses varies by species.
 Most common cold coronaviruses cause symptoms within 2 days, but again this may vary.
-For example, the incubation period for Wuhan coronavirus (2019-nCoV), MERS-CoV, and SARS-CoV seems to be anywhere from 2-14 days.
+For example, the incubation period for COVID-19 (Wuhan coronavirus, 2019-nCoV), MERS-CoV, and SARS-CoV seems to be anywhere from 2-14 days.

 What Are the Signs and Symptoms of a Coronavirus Infection?

-Rarely with specific species of coronavirus (like MERS-CoV, SARS-CoV, and Wuhan coronavirus [2019-nCoV]) do coronaviruses cause additional symptoms.
+Rarely with specific species of coronavirus (like MERS-CoV, SARS-CoV, and COVID-19 [Wuhan coronavirus, 2019-nCoV]) do coronaviruses cause additional symptoms.
 These viruses may cause shortness of breath or difficulty breathing if the illness progresses to viral pneumonia or lung inflammation.
 With more severe infection, the viral pneumonia may cause respiratory failure (severe acute respiratory syndrome) and require mechanical ventilation support.
 In addition, severe infection may cause kidney failure (requiring hemodialysis), and systemic inflammatory syndrome that leads to shock and death.
-Depending on the coronavirus, other symptoms might include headaches, body aches, nausea, vomiting, and diarrhea.
+Depending on the coronavirus, other signs and symptoms might include

 How Does a Coronavirus Spread?